Environmental Science and Planning Program

 Paul Knight | Natural Resources Program Manager

 Education | BS Biology and MS Botany

 Mr. Knight serves as Natural Resources Program Manager and has 40 years of experience in biological, ecological, and wetland studies; regulatory compliance; and project management.
 His expertise includes detailed knowledge of plant and animal communities and species composition including habitat requirements for a variety of state, federal, and Navajo threatened and endangered species.
 He is also a former member of the Federal Recovery Team for threatened and endangered species within New Mexico and Arizona.
 He has authored hundreds of biological assessments, evaluations, and technical reports.
 Mr. Knight maintains successful working relationships with all of the agencies as well as numerous tribal entities throughout the state, including extensive experience with the Navajo Nation’s regulatory agencies.
 He also has extensive experience in wetland determinations and delineations and has completed hundreds of wetland studies and reports that have been accepted by the USACE.

-Ms. Parmeter serves as Project Manager, Biologist, and Water Resources Lead and has over 15 years of experience in biological resources (fisheries and general biology) and environmental project management.
-She authors and reviews biological and environmental reports, conducts field surveys, assesses habitat suitability for protected species, and provides recommendations for avoidance or mitigation of impacts to sensitive resources.
-Ms. Parmeter manages NEPA compliance processes, organizes public involvement efforts, and leads Marron’s CWA section 404/401 permitting work.
-She prepares individual permit applications and associated documents, nationwide permit preconstruction notifications, and assists clients with the identification of appropriate nationwide permit coverage.
+Ms. Lisignoli serves as Biologist, Project Manager, and Water Resources Specialist and has over 25 years of experience in natural resources and environmental project management.
+She authors and reviews all natural resources related NEPA compliance documents.
+Ms. Lisignoli conducts field surveys for plants and animals, and conducts short- and long-term monitoring of avian species and small and large mammals.
+She assesses habitat suitability for protected species, and provides recommendations for avoidance or mitigation of impacts to sensitive resources.
+Ms. Lisignoli conducts CWA section 404/401 related tasks, assisting clients with the permit application process, including preparing nationwide permit preconstruction notifications and wetland/water resources related reports.